 - Headcounts – make sure you know where all passengers are at all times especially small children they can disappear very quickly if you are not vigilant.

 - Store loose items in lockable cupboards – this will prevent objects from flying around the cabin without warning.

-Here are some safety tips when traveling with small children on boats;
+Here are some safety tips when traveling with small children on a Boating Holiday;

 - Wear a lifejacket – especially the small kids that can’t swim confidently, it could save their life if they go overboard!

 - Carry a well equipped first aid kit – cuts and bruises are very common on boats and around rocks and reefs.
 Bandages and Betadine are good choices for preventing infections.